melanyhowell/p3/README.md

 ### Code

-+ with issues i found I used the following references;
++ with issues I found I used the following references;
     +